kaleb-white/eggbert-analytics/docs/clean_architecture.md

 Your main component can know about frameworks, because it's dirty.

 Some frameworks must be married.
 Standard libraries, compilers, and languages (in a sense), are all dependencies of your business rules.
 However, these choices should be made intentionally.

-## Resources

-Robert C. Martin, _Clean Architecture: A Craftsman's Guide to Software Structure and Design_